Wer wird Millionär?: Gameplay

-Since 2007, there has been a fourth lifeline, called Zusatzjoker ("additional lifeline").
-It can be added to the three normal lifelines "Ask the Audience" ("Publikumsjoker"), "Fifty-fifty" ("Fünfzig-fünfzig-Joker") and "Phone-a-Friend" ("Telefonjoker").
-When using this lifeline, members of the audience who think to know the answer can stand up and one of them can talk to the contestant after being chosen by them.
+Since 2007, contestants have had a Zusatzjoker ("additional lifeline"), which allows the contestant to ask a member of the audience who thinks they know the answer.
+They have to sacrifice the second safety net if they wish to take this option.
 If the member of the audience gives the right answer, they will win €500.
 The contestant can follow the chosen person but they don't have to.
 If the contestant walks away and does not trust the chosen person but the answer is right, the chosen person will nevertheless win €500 because they got the correct answer.
-The contestant can add this lifeline before the game starts, however if one does so, there will be no guaranteed prize sum of €16,000 upon getting the 10th question correctly.